TATABALA/master-own-world.github.io/_posts/2022-05-31-The-Way,-Part-4.md

+<font color="grey">KEYWORDS: #Get everything you want by releasing only - I like best, #Be not the doer, #Make your behavior that which a master would do, #The most directed action to go free is releasing, #The higher you go, the less you resisting suppressed energy, #When you're just being - Bingo</font>

+---
 **LESTER:** At this point time, give you anymore, I'm giving you too much.
 How do you feel about it?
 How do you feel about what I gave you so far?

 Well, here's the points.
 The first one was: **You want the world more than you want freedom**.
 Second: **Take all your joy from within by releasing**.
 Next: **Make the decision to go free and then do it**.
 Next one: **Released directly the fear of dying**.
 And that's a tough one for you, because you think if you release it, you'll die.
 The next one is: **Get everything you want from here on by releasing**.
 I think that's the one I like best, practically, it'll do more for you than anything else.